 Program-level assessment measures are tools used to gather student learning information (data) to support decision-making about teaching, learning, and curricula.
 These assessment measures typically fall into two categories: direct and indirect.

-- Direct measures are assessments (by faculty or other professionals) of students work products or performances that provide demonstrated evidence of program-level SLOs (i.e., skills and knowledge).
+- Direct measures are assessments (by faculty or other professionals) of students work products or performances that provide demonstrated evidence of program-level student learning outcomes (SLOs) (i.e., skills and knowledge).

-- Indirect measures include perspectives, input, and other indicators (from students or others) that provide evidence related to student learning (e.g., perceived gains or confidence in specific skills or knowledge, motivation, satisfaction, the availability or quality of learning opportunities, student progress, etc.).
+- Indirect measures include perspectives, input, and other indicators (from students or others) that provide evidence related to program-level SLOs (e.g., perceived gains or confidence in specific skills or knowledge, motivation, satisfaction, the availability or quality of learning opportunities, student progress, etc.).

 Direct and indirect measures come in many forms (see resources linked below), and may vary to best meet the needs of the program.